 When you have to maintain and support older versions of your products a single stable

-master is not enough.
+main is not enough.
 The solution is to have a long running release branches for each version your team needs to support.
 Changes flow always from the older branches to the more recent ones, never in the opposite direction.
 For reason why see post on the essence of branch based workflows.